orstewar/ist346-content/labs/E.md

 ### Idempodentency is the name of Ansible's game

-One advantage of Ansible modules is they ensrue **idempotence** - that we can run the same tasks again and again without changing the final results.
+One advantage of Ansible modules is they ensure **idempotence** - that we can run the same tasks again and again without changing the final results.
 This is so important in systems management where you are often changing the files on a computer or the contents of a single file.

 Let's see this in action.